- About Us

 - How often is the whole county reappraised?

 - Montgomery County is on a 5-year reappraisal cycle.
 County-wide reappraisals occurred in Montgomery County in 1991, 1997, 2003 and 2009.
 The frequency of the reappraisal cycle can be changed by a vote of the County Commission.
 Consequently the frequency of reappraisals varies from county to county.
 Some counties are on a 4-year cycle, others on a 5-year cycle, and still others on a 6-year cycle.
-Montgomery County is in their first 5-year reappraisal cycle.
+Montgomery County is in their second 5-year reappraisal cycle.